0xGr1tL1/web_writeups/school portal/Readme.md

 ## Vulnerability Discovery

 ### Certificate Generation Feature
-The application includes a certificate generation feature that appears to accept the certificate name .
+The application includes a certificate generation feature that appears to accept the certificate name.
 This is often a prime target for template injection attacks.

 ![Certificate Generation Form](certificate_generation.png)
 *Certificate generation*